Sampling-aware Adversarial Attacks Against Large Language Models: Experiments

-Qualitatively, the generated completions are more natural and better reflect each model's idiosyncratic syntax (see \autoref{tab:entropy-completions}).
-Surprisingly, the objective remains effective on the ``deeply aligned" Llama 2 7B DA model, despite its training to recover and refuse even after giving partially affirmative answers~\citep{qi2024safety}.
-We conjecture that this weakness may arise because ``deep alignment" models are only trained to recover from a specific class of affirmative answers\footnote{The affirmative answers were obtained by adversarially fine-tuning the original model.}, which does not cover the broader range of outputs we elicit using the entropy objective.
-This demonstrates that objectives and evaluations designed with sampling in mind can uncover unexpected threats which are harder or impossible to detect without considering the effect of sampling.
+\textbf{The entropy objective can break even robust models.} Surprisingly, the objective remains effective on the ``deeply aligned" Llama 2 7B DA model, despite its training to recover and refuse even after giving partially affirmative answers~\citep{qi2024safety}.
+We conjecture that this weakness may arise because ``deep alignment" models are only trained to recover from a specific class of affirmative answers, which were obtained by adversarially fine-tuning the original model, and do not cover the broader range of outputs we elicit using the entropy objective.
+This demonstrates that objectives and evaluations designed with sampling in mind can uncover unexpected threats that are harder or impossible to detect without considering the effect of sampling.

-\paragraph{Other findings.} Across all our experiments, we found no statistically significant difference between greedy responses and single probabilistic samples.
-The average success rates (ASR) were 16.43\% for greedy responses and 14.07\% for probabilistic samples.
-A two-tailed z-test yields a p-value of 0.063, indicating that the observed difference is not statistically meaningful.

-\section{Limitations \& Future Work}
+\section{Limitations \& future work}

-Our experiments focus on two-stage approaches that first optimize and then sample.
-Exploring more sophisticated schedules that interleave optimization and sampling to inform the optimization with information from intermediate samples.
+Our experiments focus on static sampling schedules, which yield clear improvements over existing approaches and serve as strong baselines for future work.
+Building on these results, exploring more sophisticated schedules that interleave optimization and sampling could inform the optimization with information from intermediate samples.
 Such algorithms could, for example, adaptively estimate whether sampling or optimizing is likely to be more effective to elicit the targeted harm level and could adapt optimization effort to each prompt, reaching better trade-offs.

-To draw samples, we used standard multinomial sampling.
-Exploring adversarial attacks in environments employing different strategies, such as min-p or nucleus sampling may offer additional insights.
-Due to resource constraints, we focus on open-weights models under 10 billion parameters from the Gemma and Llama families.
-While the observed trends are strong and highly robust, verifying that they also hold for other architectures and especially for larger models would be valuable.
+We draw samples using standard multinomial sampling.
+Exploring adversarial attacks in environments employing different strategies, such as min-p or nucleus sampling, may offer additional insights.

+Finally, due to resource constraints, we focus on open-weight models below 10 billion parameters from the Gemma and Llama families.
+While our approach yields strong and highly robust improvements even on models protected with state-of-the-art defenses, verifying that they transfer to other architectures and larger models would be valuable.